maryland-gov/mitdp/content/launchpad/stage-1.md

 In doing service delivery, you are creating an enduring capability for your users.
 In other words, you are creating a product.
 But what kind of product?
 There may be many different paths to serving your users.
 Which path will you take?
 That is ultimately a question of strategy.

-AIn doing service delivery, you are creating an enduring capability for your users.
-In other words, you are creating a product.
-But what kind of product?
-There may be many different paths to serving your users.
-Which path will you take?
-That is ultimately a question of strategy.

-An example may help.
+An example may help:
-> Imagine that you were starting a business aimed at pet owners who have
+> Imagine that you are starting a business aimed at pet owners who have
 > animals with grooming needs.
 Based on what you learned about your
 > customers, and about the pets that they have, you may explore a few
 > strategically different visions for your business: